Evidence-Based Group Therapy Programs

 Chronic Illness Management Group

-Clinical Focus: Adjustment to chronic health conditions and pain management
+Focus: Adaptation to chronic health conditions, pain management, lifestyle modification

-Approach: Integrates ACT, behavioral activation, and medical self-management training
+Approach: Integrates ACT (Acceptance and Commitment Therapy) with medical self-management strategies

 Substance Use Recovery Group